 Offer Fewer Choices

 You’ve been there before.
 You’re standing in line at the local fast-food place and can’t decide what to order.
-Do you get the double cheeseburger, or the chicken sandwich?
+Do you get the double cheeseburger or the chicken sandwich?
 Ooh, that chili looks good too!
 You’re dealing with Hick’s Law.
-Too many choices means your decision takes longer.
+Too many choices mean your decision takes longer.

 Write Blogs On The Regular

 Aren’t you tired of hearing about how you need to blog?
 Seriously, I feel like a broken record, but it’s true.
 You need to have relevant information on your site that’s new and fresh – and regular – if you want people to visit.
 It’s good for SEO, and it’s great for interest.